 Day 2: Exploring Rome’s Fountains & Gardens

-Like Day 1, We choose attractions that are near each other to limit traveling time in between and so I could get in as much in the day.
+Like Day 1, we got a taste of the Italian breakfast and we choose attractions that are near each other to limit traveling time in between and so I could get in as much in the day.

 - Piazza Navona and the fountain of 4 rivers

 We started off day 2 with a trip to the Pantheon, a former temple turned church which is another iconic Roman tourist attraction.
 After that, it was off to the Piazza Navona which offered a variety of spectacular sights including the Fountain of Four Rivers in the square.